sumantripuraneni/secrets-sync-operator/README.md

 * A container image of the operator code
 * A Controller code that watches for custom resource of type `hvaultsecretssync`in a cluster and deploys [hvault-ocp-secrets-sync](https://github.com/sumantripuraneni/hvault-ocp-secrets-sync) deployment

+## How does it work?

+Once this operator is deployed, it will be watching for the custom resources (CR) in the cluster and when a custom resource is created in a namespace, operator will deploy [hvault-ocp-secrets-sync agent](https://github.com/sumantripuraneni/hvault-ocp-secrets-sync) in a correspnding namespace.
+A `hvault-ocp-secrets-sync` agent based on configmap will create secrets.

+Supported secret types are:

+*  ImagePull Secrets
+*  TLS Secrets
+*  SSH Auth Secrets
+*  Opaque Secrets
+*  Opaque secrets based on a template (Jinja2)